5 AI Tools to Help You Plan a Smarter Budget This Year

 1. Cleo: Your Budgeting Buddy With a Sense of Humour

 Budgeting with Cleo is fun.
 It doesn’t feel like you’re organizing your expenses but rather like chatting with a brutally honest friend.
 You can link your bank account, and the app will show you where you spend your money and warn you if it’s too hazardous.
-Occasionally, it’ll even roast you a little for spending too much.
+Occasionally, it’ll even roast you a little for spending too much, making it one of the most entertaining AI budgeting tools.

 Additionally, it’s a great app for younger users who don’t want to feel insecure about their money management skills.
 Cleo gives you information on how to save up and visually organize your monthly finances.